Skip to Main Content

 Drug Testing

-In Colorado, employees' common law privacy rights do not limit an employer's right to require them to participate in drug and alcohol-testing and disclose all manner of information about their medications and medical conditions, as long as this information is kept confidential and not disseminated.
+In Colorado, employees' common law privacy rights do not limit an employer's right to require them to participate in drug and alcohol testing and disclose all manner of information about their medications and medical conditions, as long as this information is kept confidential and not disseminated.
+Moreover, the right to privacy does not preclude a private employer from terminating an employee who refuses to take a drug test, so long as the testing is conducted in accordance with a previously established company policy.
+Slaughter, 107 P.3d at 1171.

-All testing must comply with the Colorado Anti-Discrimination Act and the Americans with Disabilities Act.
+All testing must comply with CADA and the Americans with Disabilities Act.
 The testing must be job-related and consistent with business necessity if it has a disparate impact on a protected class of employees or applicants.
+Tests must be conducted by a medical facility or laboratory licensed or certified to conduct such tests, ensuring that the testing process adheres to certain standards of reliability and confidentiality.
+Beinor v.
+Industrial Claim Appeals Office, 262 P.3d 970, 973 (Colo.
+App.
+2011).

-Colorado has legalized possession of recreational marijuana in small amounts, but Colorado does not require an employer to permit or accommodate the use, consumption, possession, transfer, display, transportation, sale, or growing of marijuana in the workplace or to affect the ability of employers to have policies restricting the use of marijuana by employees.
+Colorado has legalized possession of recreational marijuana in small amounts, but Colorado does not require an employer to permit or accommodate the use, consumption, possession, transfer, display, transportation, sale, or growing of marijuana in the workplace, or to affect the ability of employers to have policies restricting the use of marijuana by employees.
 Colo.
 Const. art.
-XVIII, § 16.
+XVIII §16.
+Employers are also allowed to have policies restricting the use of marijuana by employees.
+C.R.S. § 44-10-104.

 Medical marijuana is also legal in Colorado, but Colorado does not require any employer to accommodate the medical use of marijuana at work.
 Colo.
 Const. art.
 XVIII, § 14.